Runbook/runbook/docs/developers/architecture-overview.md

 2. Queries are automatically parallelized and distributed amongst multiple nodes
 3. Allows for scaling at both a local datacenter and cross datacenter level

-### CRBRIDGE - CloudRoutes Bridge
+### BRIDGE - CloudRoutes Bridge

 The CloudRoutes Bridge application is designed to bridge the gap between the web front-end and the monitoring and reacting back-end systems.
 When monitors and reactions are created the WEB process stores them into the `monitors` or `reactions` tables within RethinkDB; the WEB process also places a `create`, `edit`, or `delete` entry into the `dc#queue` tables within the database.
-The `crbridge/bridge.py` process is constantly reading from the `dc#queue` table and processing the entries placed within those tables.
+The `bridge/bridge.py` process is constantly reading from the `dc#queue` table and processing the entries placed within those tables.

 Each `dc#queue` table is unique for each datacenter Runbook runs from.
 In production today Runbook runs out of only 2 data-centers, this means currently there are two `dc#queue` tables. `dc1queue` and `dc2queue`.
 Since the WEB process itself does not interact with the back-end monitors the `dc#queue` tables are used to relay tasks to the back-end systems.
-It is the `crbridge` systems responsibility to process those tasks.
+It is the `bridge` systems responsibility to process those tasks.

-When the `crbridge` process receives a `create` task it will read the monitor or reaction configuration from the database entry and store that data in that data-centers local Redis instance.
+When the `bridge` process receives a `create` task it will read the monitor or reaction configuration from the database entry and store that data in that data-centers local Redis instance.
 Each datacenter or "monitoring zone" within the Runbook environment has it's own local Redis server.
 This Redis server is not replicated to any other data-centers and is simply there to serve as a local cache for monitors and reactions running from that datacenter.

-**Note:** If an issue was to occur where a local Redis instance was destroyed and unrecoverable a new Redis server can be repopulated using the `crbridge/mgmtscripts/rebuild_Redis.py` script.
+**Note:** If an issue was to occur where a local Redis instance was destroyed and unrecoverable a new Redis server can be repopulated using the `bridge/mgmtscripts/rebuild_Redis.py` script.
 This script reads from RethinkDB and creates edit requests within each data-centers `dc#queue`.
 This will cause a re-population of each Redis instance in each datacenter.
 This is a benign process as RethinkDB is designed to be the source of truth regarding monitor and reaction configurations.

 In addition to creation and deletion tasks the WEB will also writes webhook monitor events to the local `dc#queue`.
 If the WEB instance is running in datacenter 1 it will write to the `dc1queue`.
 When the bridge process identifies a monitor event it will forward an even JSON message to the `cras/broker.py` process.
 Again, acting as a bridge between the web application and the back-end monitoring application.